Shadow1363/blog.tomasmartinez.xyz/docs/index.md

 A blog is just cool too, it's like my own social media site, just for me, and I can do whatever I want.

 But I guess the real reason is I want to leave an impact in life.
 I want to create something, not just be a consumer.
+And hey, if I just so happen to solve a very niche problem that someone later down the line uses, i'd consider this site a success.

 Unfortunately, it will all be in English.
 I tried setting up a trilingual site, but it would be too much work having to rewrite all my thoughts 3 times.